 We hope that this article was able to help you determine what kind of mindset you must have if you want to be a writer.
 If in any way you feel like you have any of these five attitudes, we hope that the solutions we provided could help you improve.

 Meanwhile, if you have questions, please feel free to pose it in the comment section below.
 We would also love to hear some stories about your writing.
-Also, if you have any suggestions or request of topics that you want us to cover, please do leave a comment.
+Also, if you have any suggestions or requests for topics that you want us to cover, please do leave a comment.